 How Do I Stay Protected?

-Search by the company’s name when using the FMCSA’s Company Snapshot tool to see if a purported carrier also has a secondary registration as a broker.
+Search by the company’s name using the FMCSA’s Company Snapshot tool to see if a purported carrier also has a secondary registration as a broker.

 Request an in-home consultation (also known as a physical survey) for an accurate assessment of your home’s inventory.
 Make sure the move coordinator takes their time surveying each area of your home.